rremple/intervalidus/readme.md

 Both the mutable and immutable variants of `DataIn#` (where `#` is `1D`, `2D`, and `3D`) use three mutable data structures internally for managing state, two of which are custom:

-- A mutable `TreeMap` ordered by the start of each interval.
+- A mutable standard library `TreeMap`, ordered by the start of each interval.
 This allows for fast in-order retrieval in methods like `getAll`, and is essential for deterministic results in methods like `foldLeft` that use `getAll`.

 - A mutable multimap that associates each value with all the intervals in which that value is valid, ordered by the start of each interval.
 This speeds up operations like `compress`, which improves performance for all mutation